Managing patient records is no longer confined to clinical walls. Today, practices require agility, connectivity, and access beyond a single location.

-If healthcare providers are unaware of the features available in today's EMR technology, they will likely end up with outdated software that forces them to do manual tasks that could easily be automated.
+If healthcare providers are unaware of the features available in today's cloud-based EMR technology, they will likely end up with outdated software, forcing them to do manual tasks that could easily be automated.

 To avoid this costly mistake, here are the essential features you should know about: